ramblingsofadev/docs/content-negotiation.md

 echo $user->getEmail(); // "foo@example.com"
 ```

-<h1 id="negotiating-responses">Negotiation Responses</h1>
+<h1 id="negotiating-responses">Negotiating Responses</h1>

 We negotiate the response content by inspecting the `Accept`, `Accept-Charset`, and `Accept-Language` headers.
 If those headers are missing, we default to using the first media type formatter that can write the response body.

-Constructing a response with all the appropriate headers is a little involved when doing it manually, which is why Aphiria provides `NeogitatedResponseFactory` to handle it for you:
+Constructing a response with all the appropriate headers is a little involved when doing it manually, which is why Aphiria provides `NegotiatedResponseFactory` to handle it for you:

 ```php
 use Aphiria\Net\Http\ContentNegotiation\NegotiatedResponseFactory;